Calvinist Erwin Lutzer is pastor of the Moody Church in Chicago. Writing on the doctrine of election he states,

 “My friend I can’t help but think that that invitation that I gave here at the Moody Church is extended to you.
 This is Pastor Lutzer.
 There are many of you who are listening today who’ve never transferred your trust to Christ.
 And even as I spoke about fishing and how Jesus used it as an illustration of winning souls, your heart was touched.
 Oh, today, if there is within you a desire to receive Christ, respond to that desire, swim into the net so to speak, because God will be there for you as you come and become one of his followers and one of his disciples.”

-Additional erosion of the good news is evident when Lutzer says, “…if there is within you a desire to receive Christ.”
+Erosion of the good news is evident when Lutzer says, “…if there is within you a desire to receive Christ.”
 The assurance of God’s love for all (Jn.
 3:16) and that he “desires all people to be saved” (1 Tim.
 2:4), and that Christ died to take away the sins of every person (Jn.
 1:29) and that all may believe (Jn.
 20:31), are placed in doubt by these words.
-The proclamation of salvation that assures the hearer that they are included in God’s saving work in Christ is gone.
+The proclamation of salvation that assures the hearer that they are included in God’s saving work in Christ is being diluted.
 The sinner does not know whether God has chosen them and therefore whether he even desires their salvation.
 Lutzer clearly communicates that doubt by the word “perhaps.”
 This lack of assurance is inherent within the deterministic doctrine of unconditional election.
 It forces Lutzer to shift from genuine invitation to mere information.
 All Lutzer can say to his listeners is that your eternal destiny – whether you end up in heaven or hell – is rooted in what God has decided concerning each and every one of you.
 Therefore, it is God who causes whatever needs to happen in the elect only.
 This is expressed in the words, ”Perhaps today God is causing you…” Instead of proclaiming to all that “God loves you and Jesus died for you and is your savior.
 Come now and receive the gift of salvation he offers you.
-Put your trust in him and be saved.”
-Lutzer has to put it in these words, “Jesus, I see you to be the savior.”
+Put your trust in him and be saved,” Lutzer has to put it in these vague words, “Jesus, I see you to be the savior.”
 That “seeing” is caused by God only in the one’s he has chosen to save.
-The there is nothing for anyone to “see” unless they are among the elect and until God causes them to “see” Jesus “to be the savior.”
+There is nothing for anyone to “see” unless they are among the elect and until God causes them to “see” Jesus “to be the savior.”
+But that is wrong-headed.
+Their is always something to see for all sinners, and that is what the preacher of the gospel is to proclaim.
+It is Christ crucified and risen on the behalf of all sinners.
 Lutzer cannot proclaim to all his listeners that “Jesus is your savior.”
-He merely remains “the savior.”
-And yet, inconsistent with this salvific determinism, Lutzer seeks to retain the human freedom and responsibility clearly testified to in Scripture.
-So he speaks about “those who have never trusted Christ as savior,” implying that this is something the sinner must do to be saved, or “respond to that desire, swim into the net so to speak, because God will be there for you as you come,” also implying action on the sinners part that does not convey divine causality.

 In order to maintain the priority of unconditional election or predestination, Lutzer, for all practical and theological purposes, dismisses the biblical “whosoever will may come” and reinterprets it to “whosoever comes is predestined to do so.”
 This is clearly a case of eisegesis.
 Lutzer has to read into the text his a priori Calvinist soteriological doctrines.